 The Therapeutic Horsemanship project was originally established in 2006 by Hannah Burgon, whilst she worked as a social worker for Rural Foster Care Ltd. from 2006-2008.
 The programme provided a service for children in foster care placements with identified therapeutic needs.
 The team also worked with a local Youth Offending Team (YOT), local People Referral Unit (PRU) and residential services for young people

-Sirona Therapeutic Horsemanship registered as a Community Interest Company (CIC), limited by guarantee in April 2008 and was granted registered charity status in January 2017 .
-The aim was to allow the project to expand its reach and work alongside different individuals and groups, of all ages and needs, in a range of therapeutic and learning activities.
-If you would like to learn more about becoming involved with Sirona please contact us via the contact page
+Sirona Therapeutic Horsemanship started as a Community Interest Company (CIC) at Hannahs at Seale Hayne, near Newton Abbot from 2012 and then became a registered charity in January 2017 .
+The aim was to allow Sirona to expand our reach and work alongside different individuals and groups, of all ages and needs, in a range of therapeutic and learning activities.

 Why the name Sirona?
 Sirona is the Celtic goddess of healing commonly associated with children, and the therapeutic horsemanship service was originally set up for young people.
 Furthermore, horses feature strongly in Celtic history and tradition.